Complete these common phrases for me:

 If God had chosen to destroy every human being, he would have been justified.
 If God had decided in his justice to send every single one of us to hell, no problem.
 God would have been within his rights.
 He wouldn’t have been doing anything wrong.
 But there’s an aspect of God’s character that is so rooted in who he is, that God didn’t do that.

 The picture so far has been on us, and it’s been bleak.
 But in verse 4 the emphasis switches to God.
 Why did God act?
 He acted because of his great love.
 He acted because he’s rich in mercy.
-He acted because of his special favor.
+He acted because of his grace.
+He acted so that in coming ages, he might show the incomparable riches of his grace.
 He acted because that’s his character.
 Grace is rooted in God’s character.
 It’s a reflection of who he is.

 Two things stick out in this passage.
 The first is the extent of God’s grace.
-Paul uses words like the incredible wealth of his favor and kindness toward us.
+Paul uses words like rich in mercy and incomparable riches of his grace.
 You can’t exhaust God’s grace.
 You can’t be too bad for God’s grace.
 God’s grace is always greater than our sin.
-Romans 5:20 says, “But as people sinned more and more, God’s wonderful kindness became more abundant.”
+Romans 5:20 says, “Where sin increased, grace increased all the more.”
 You can never outdo God’s grace.

 The other thing that comes out is how central grace is to God’s character – so much so that the entire Bible is about God’s grace.
 If you want a theme for the Bible, it’s this: God’s grace.
 The entire Bible is about the God of grace reaching out to people who didn’t deserve it.
 Ephesians 1:5 tells us that it was part of God’s eternal plan.
 It gave him great pleasure.
 That’s who God is.